So-so salaries, satisfying careers: what graduate engineers think of their jobs

 Be realistic about an engineer’s work

-And while interesting work was one of the highlights, graduates felt that some realism was needed on this front.
-Typical comments included:
+And while interesting work is one of the highlights of a career in engineering, several graduates have pointed out that some realism is needed on this front.
+Their comments include:

 - Manage your expectations.
 Most jobs out there aren’t interesting 100% of the time.
 There are a lot of engaging and interesting tasks in an engineering job, but there is also a fair share of boring ones.